rsy644/client_transactions/readme.md

 # Prerequisites

+* Clone or download the project into the root directory of your local web server (commonly titled 'www' or 'htdocs').

-*Make sure that the 'php' extension is to the path is available inside of your command prompt, and check that 'php artisan' commands are working correctly.
+* Make sure that the 'php' extension is to the path is available inside of your command prompt, and check that 'php artisan' commands are working correctly.

-*Make sure composer is installed on the local system by running the command 'composer install'.
+* Make sure composer is installed on the local system by running the command 'composer install' inside the root directory of the laravel 'company-employees' project.

 * Create a new blank database in the local phpmyadmin and call it something relevant (eg. employee_companies).